HarryZhu231227919/FinalProject/README.md

 6/3/22 (Harry) - I made Inky behave like the original pac man game.
 I calculated by taking the grid that is 2 grid in front of pac man.
 I use Blinky's position to reflect it over that grid.
 The resulting point from the reflection will be Inky's target.

 6/4/22 (Harry) - I changed values to the move method since I previously didn't account for the fact that Pac Man's position wouldn't be like an origin.

+6/6/22 (James) - I added an intro screen that resembles that of the original PacMan.